rjanecek/guides/src/pages/java/access-modifiers/index.md

 - public
 - no modifier (default modifier)

-So this means classes can never be set to `private` or `protected`?
+So does this mean classes can never be set to `private` or `protected`?

 This is logical, why would you want to make a private class?
 No other class would be able to use it.
 But sometimes, you can embed a class into another class.
 These special classes, `inner classes`, can be set to private or protected so that only its surrounding class can access it: